1951, July 1: Mary Reeser’s Fiery Death

 The only portion of the apartment that was burned was the small corner in which sat the remains of Mary Reeser's easy chair... and of Mary Reeser herself.
 Of the chair, only charred coil springs remained.
 Of Mrs. Reeser, there was little more; and these remains baffled the firemen, police, and pathologists that examined them.

 Mrs. Reeser's 170 pounds had been reduced to less than ten pounds of charred material.
 Only her left foot remained intact, still wearing a slipper, burnt off at the ankle but otherwise undamaged.
 Also found were her liver, now fused to a lump of vertebrae, and, stranger still, her skull... shrunk to the size of a baseball by the intense heat.

 The remainder of the apartment showed all the signs of heat damage; from about the four foot level on up, the walls were covered with a greasy soot, a mirror had cracked, plastic switches and a plastic tumbler in the bathroom had melted, as had two candles on a dresser, which left behind their unburned wicks and a pink pool of wax.
 Below the four foot level, the only damage was the small circular burn area encompassing the remains of Mrs. Reeser and her chair, and a plastic electric wall outlet that had melted, stopping her clock at 4:20 a.m.

-Months after the occurence, the Chief of Police and the Chief of Detectives signed a statement attributing the fiery death of Mary Reeser to falling asleep with a cigarette in her hand.
-Although already shown to be an impossibility, the declaration served to publically close the investigation.
+Months after the occurrence, the Chief of Police and the Chief of Detectives signed a statement attributing the fiery death of Mary Reeser to falling asleep with a cigarette in her hand.
+Although already shown to be an impossibility, the declaration served to publicly close the investigation.
 The true cause of Mary Reeser's impossible immolation is still unknown... and, possibly, unknowable.